LogoLogo

 All the endpoints follow the semantic [PUT] /consume/{event}.

-synchronization.events contains an array of detailed payloads containing actual changes - the full list can be found here.
+synchronization.events contains an array of detailed payloads containing actual changes - .

 Those events allow retrieving information about what has changed and reacting to that change.